yapplabs/ember-modal-dialog/README.md

 The ember-modal-dialog addon provides components to implement modal dialogs throughout an Ember application using a simple, consistent pattern.

-Unlike other modal libraries for Ember, ember-modal-dialog uses advanced features of HTMLBars to render a modal as a top-level DOM element for layout purposes while retaining its logical position in the Ember view hierarchy.
+Unlike other modal libraries for Ember, ember-modal-dialog uses our [ember-wormhole](//github.com/yapplabs/ember-wormhole) addon to render a modal as a top-level DOM element for layout purposes while retaining its logical position in the Ember view hierarchy.
 This difference introduces a certain elegance and, dare we say, joy, into the experience of using modals in your app.
 (For more info on this, see the "Wormhole" section below!)

 Test examples are located in `tests/dummy/app/templates/application.hbs` and can be run locally by following the instructions in the "Installation" and "Running" sections below.